ArcturusMajere/finalgeog/README.md

 ---

-The objective is to provide actionable insights for policymakers and stakeholders addressing economic disparities and transformations in urban-rural dynamics in a post-COVID era.

-## Key Components
-### 1. **Annotated Bibliography**
-The [Annotated Bibliography](https://github.com/ArcturusMajere/finalgeog/blob/main/appendix%20A.pdf) offers a comprehensive review of literature related to:
-- Remote work trends.
-- Urban-rural migration dynamics.
-- Wage disparities influenced by the pandemic.

-### 2. **Jupyter Notebook**
-The [Notebook](https://github.com/ArcturusMajere/finalgeog/blob/main/updated_final2.ipynb) documents the project workflow, including:
-- Data collection and preprocessing.
-- Temporal and spatial analysis of remote work trends.
-- Visualization of urban-rural migration patterns.
-- Development of the Web GIS platform.

 ## Project Highlights
 - **Data Sources**: American Community Survey (ACS) data (2016–2022) and TIGRIS shapefiles via PyGRIS.
 - **Geostatistical Analysis**: Explores wage migration and geographic shifts in remote work intensity.